David Walker and DJ - Founders

 Elderly ewes at the sanctuary

-Goodheart Animal Sanctuaries (GAS) was officially launched in 2018 by our friends David Walker and Dwynwen Jones (DJ).
-The charity is dedicated to creating awareness around welfare issues within the farming and pet industries and providing safe sanctuary and relief from cruelty and suffering for rescued, abused and neglected animals.
+Goodheart Animal Sanctuaries (GHAS) was officially launched in 2017 by our friends David Walker and Dwynwen Jones (DJ).
+The charity is dedicated to creating awareness around welfare issues within the farming and pet industries and providing safe sanctuary and relief from cruelty and suffering for rescued, abused, and neglected animals at their Farm Animal Sanctuary in Worcestershire.

 Animals in their care include those rescued from factory farming where they have been kept confined indoors all their lives, and new-borns destined to be destroyed or abandoned simply because they are not profitable.
 Unfortunately, consumer demand for cheap products results in a host of animal welfare issues within the farm industry as the animals are simply treated as commodities.

-Others receiving care at the sanctuary are those individuals originally bought as pets or ‘unusual’ gifts who grow too large for their owners to handle and ex-working animals such a racehorses and sheepdogs who can no longer fulfil their ‘purpose’.
-The growing trend in ‘micro pigs’ continues to lead to a huge number of unexpectedly large pigs who are deemed unsuitable as pets and are often neglected or need to be re-homed by the likes of GHS.
+Others receiving care at the sanctuary are those individuals originally bought as pets or ‘unusual’ gifts who grow too large for their owners to handle and ex-working animals who can no longer fulfil their ‘purpose’.
+The growing trend in ‘micro pigs’ continues to lead to a huge number of unexpectedly large pigs who are deemed unsuitable as pets and are often neglected, many of which have found a forever home at Goodheart.

 What Goodheart Animal Sanctuaries do